Jorl17/minecraft-dropbox-server/README.md

 You can, it's easy!
 Just use the `-o`, `--jvm-options`flag.
 The defaults are `-Xmx3G -Xms2G` and you probably ought to change them.

 # Can I change the IP that mc-dbox-server reports?
 Sure.
 Use `-i`,`--ip`to set the IP you want it to report.
 By default, **minecraft-dropbox-server** will auto-detect your public IP.
-However, it makes sense that you'd want to change it (e.g. if you'd like to report some LAN/VPN-based IP)
+However, it makes sense that you'd want to change it (e.g. if you'd like to report some LAN/VPN-based IP).

 # Can I use multiple instances of mc-dbox-server at the same time?
 Absolutely!
-It doesn't matter if you're the host of one, both or neither. **minecraft-dropbox-server** stores its files in a per-app folder, ensuring it all works straight out of the box
+It doesn't matter if you're the host of one, both or neither. **minecraft-dropbox-server** stores its files in a per-server folder, ensuring it all works straight out of the box.

 # What happens if the server crashes?
 What if the server is stopped but mc-dbox-server thinks it's not?
 If the server itself crashes, then **minecraft-dropbox-server** will detect this and ensure that you are no longer reported as a host.
 However, if the computer or **minecraft-dropbox-server** itself crashes, the file is left hanging.
 This could be overcome by periodically updating the file and checking the date, or using the centralized server, but a more simple solution (and probably adequate, since this is for a small group of friends) is to use the **`-c`,`--clear` option, which completely erases the current host information**.
 Use this with care!